CryptoCurrency Scams Investment Fraud

 When you have been defrauded or scammed out of your cryptocurrency investment, many victims do not know what to do next.
 Who do you report the crime to?
 Who can actually help you?
 Typically, law enforcement will not be able to start a cryptocurrency scam fraud investigation because they require a Tracing Guide that includes details about how the stolen funds were moved, and where the funds were transferred.
 This is where we can help.

-We can identify the perpetrators, and locate your financial assets.
+We can identify the suspects and locate your financial assets.
 Cryptocurrency tracing is an integral part of an investigation and recovery process for victims of online fraud, theft, hacking, and extortion schemes.
-By utilizing the latest tools in “blockchain forensics”, we are able to track and identify where your stolen assets were moved, and provide the necessary information detailing how your stolen assets got there.
+By utilizing the latest tools in “blockchain forensics”, we are able to track and identify where your stolen assets were moved and provide the necessary information detailing how your stolen assets got there.
 We provide a proprietary custom tracing guide including visual graphics that clearly outline how, and where your funds moved using easy to understand terms.
 In addition, our tracing guides include multiple templates that are designed specifically for law enforcement.
 Law enforcement will provide the tracing guide to cryptocurrency exchanges to gain access to the fraudulent wallet’s KYC (Know-Your-Customer) documentation.
 This typically includes the IP address of the registered account, banking information, the ID used when registering, and much more.

 We can assist law enforcement during this process to ensure that all of their questions are answered.
 In the event that law enforcement does not respond to you in an appropriate amount of time, we can reach out to our contacts at varying levels of local and federal law enforcement to request assistance; however, this is only when absolutely necessary.